retainful/site/content/blog/ecommerce-email-campaigns-that-could-help-your-drive-conversion.md

 ---
 title: "Ecommerce Email Campaigns that Could Help You Drive Conversion"
 path: "/blog/ecommerce-email-campaigns-that-could-help-your-drive-conversion"
-description: "Email marketing is one of the best ways to promote your eCommerce business online.
-This has the potential to bring in turnover of a million dollars and with very little investment.
-Read more to walk through the realtime email marketing success stories."
+description: "eCommerce email campaigns can help you drive conversions and repeat purchases on your store.
+Know what is eCommerce email marketing and the best eCommerce email marketing strategies that would help your store grow!"
+keywords: "ecommerce email marketing, best email templates for ecommerce, ecommerce email templates, best ecommerce email templates"
 date: "2019-12-04"
 author: "Vidya"
 image: "../images/ecommerce-email-campaigns-that-could-help-your-drive-conversion/ecommerce-email-campaigns-that-could-help-your-drive-conversion.png"